preface

 method description

-this method is intended to be used as a companion to an existing productivity framework: if you are just starting out and want to give this a spin, whip out your notes app, or a to-do list, and keep a time tracker on the side [an ordinary timer may suffice, you can also employ pomodoro]
+this method is intended to be used as a companion to an existing productivity framework: if you are just starting out and want to give this a spin, whip out your notes, or a to-do list, and keep a time tracker on the side [an ordinary timer may suffice, you can also employ pomodoro]

 the primary concept of the method is a metaphorical representation of its namesake - bentō, a Japanese-style single-portion takeout meal typically sectioned into compartments of various sizes. as a productivity unit, a single bento consists of three tasks of various sizes, quantified in time assigned to it, either as a commitment to spend a set amount of time, or the time it takes to complete said task.